DECEMBER DIARY

 The ideas come from the Bible, hymns, sermons and famous quotes, life experience and suggestions from others – all trimmed to fit the space.

-The aim is to make each message relevant – for Christian seasons, church events, national commemorations, calendar events – to be pastoral and thought-provoking, but
+The aim is to make each message relevant – for Christian seasons, church events,

-a non-controversial message.
+but a non-controversial message.

 ANZAC – Lest We Forget

-On ANZAC Day we will remember those who gave their lives in the service of our nation, over 100,000 in all.
+On ANZAC Day we remember those who gave their lives in the service of our nation, over 100,000 in all.
 We also remember the many thousands more who returned from wars severely disfigured, physically disabled, mentally scarred or diseased.
 It is hard to imagine what it must have been like for those who found themselves in prisoner of war camps, perhaps confined for several years in primitive conditions.

-On the home front, especially during the First World War, nearly every family had a father, brother or son, a sister or daughter, a sweeheart, in harm’s way on the other side of the world.
+On the home front, especially during the First World War, nearly every family had a father, brother or son, a sister or daughter, a sweetheart, in harm’s way on the other side of the world.
 Their families waited for letters taking several weeks to be delivered, with many passages redacted by the military censor.
 They searched the newspapers to try to deduce where loved ones might be or what they might be doing.
 In the news reports, successes were usually exaggerated and defeats characterised as minor setbacks, in order to maintain morale.
 At the same time there was the dread of a telegram bringing bad news.

 Our ANZAC remembrance banner was designed by Bev Gosbell.